c-sky/csky-linux/README.md

 More information: http://en.c-sky.com

 I'm from Hangzhou,China C-SKY Microsystems and responsible for C-SKY Linux port.
-My development repo is github.com/c-sky/csky-linux and use buildroot to build the CI-test enviornment (LTP, Lmbench, uclibc-ng-test ... are tested): https://gitlab.com/c-sky/buildroot/pipelines
+My development repo is github.com/c-sky/csky-linux and use buildroot as our CI-test enviornment.
+"LTP, Lmbench, uclibc-ng-test ..." will be tested for every commit.
+See here for more details: https://gitlab.com/c-sky/buildroot/pipelines

 You can try C-SKY linux in a few steps: